Which Fruits go with Foie Gras?

 A suggestion for a perfect recipe?
 On a slice of toasted Vendée brioche covered with ginger chutney, place a few slices of pan-fried William pears, small pieces of foie gras from the Southwest and some walnut pieces.

-The vine and the duck have much in common.
-Symbolic of the land, passion and know-how, both are the pride of French gastronomic heritage.
-What could be more natural than eating foie gras with a few grapes?
-Crunchy and juicy, they bring an undeniable freshness to a pan-fried escalope, some duck foie gras and even our delicate and refined goose foie gras.
+The Vineyards and the duck have a lot in common.
+A symbol of the land, passion, and know-how, both are a source of pride for French gastronomic heritage.
+What could be more natural than to eat foie gras with some grapes?
+Crunchy and juicy, they bring undeniable freshness to a pan-fried escalope, duck foie gras, and even to our delicate and refined goose foie gras.

-Always choose a white grape, discreet enough to match the roundness of the foie gras.
-Served plain or glazed with port wine or Sauternes, these grapes will add a little bit of fun to your guests' plates!
+Always choose a white grape, subtle enough to complement the richness of foie gras.
+Served plain or chilled with port wine or Sauternes, these grapes will add a touch of whimsy to your guests' plates!

-Mango doesn't just embellish an exotic fruit salad!
-Its fragrant orange flesh compliments foie gras in the most of unexpected ways!
-So, how can we make the most of this colorful tropical fruit?
-In chutney, of course, but also cut into cubes and candied with honey, the "tropical peach" can be placed between a slice of gingerbread and a powerful Label Rouge duck foie gras from the Landes.
-Even more daring, a mango-passion fruit jelly whose color and flavor combine to ensure a magnificent and refined presentation and taste experience.
+Mango not only enhances an exotic fruit salad!
+Its orange, fragrant flesh complements foie gras in the most unexpected way!
+So, how can you make the most of this colorful tropical fruit?
+In chutney, of course, but also cut into cubes and candied with honey, the "tropical peach" can be placed between a slice of gingerbread and a powerful Label Rouge duck foie gras from the Landes, even bolder: a mango-passion fruit jelly whose color and flavor combine to ensure a magnificent and refined presentation and tasting.

 Ask questions on the topic of foie gras